nrwl/nx-apollo-angular-example/README.md

 }
 ```

-Notice how we’ve imported SetListGQL from the data-access library.
-This is a service generated by GraphQL Code Generator that will allow us to use the results of the SetList query we created earlier.
-We watch the results of this query and map them so that we get the list of sets.
-This entire pipeline is type-safe, using the types generated for us.
+Notice how `SetListGQL` is imported from the `data-access` library.
+This is a service generated by GraphQL Code Generator that provides the results of the `SetList` query.
+Your component watches the results of this query and maps them to get the list of sets.
+This entire pipeline is type-safe, using the types generated by GraphQL Code Generator.

-In the SetForm component, add the following:
+In the  `SetForm` component, add the following:

 ```html
 <!-- libs/feature-sets/src/lib/set-form/set-form.component.html -->